neetjn/riot-view-router/README.md

 </sometag>
 ```

+`r-sref` can be used with complete routes, or state names.

 Both route and query string variables can also be accessed directly via the target tag with opts.
 Take for example navigating to the url `.../!#/profile/john?views=1` with the route pattern `/profile/:username`.

 ```